hep-gc/docker/external_cloud/csv2/separated_containers/single_host/README.md

     $ docker ps -a
     ~~~~

-    The name of the running container is listed in the last column ("NAMES").
+    The name of the container is listed in the last column ("NAMES").

     Run the following commands to commit and push the container to the csv2_private_web repo: